Skip to content

 • Non-relational database: A database that does not store data in tables with rows and columns, but rather in a more flexible structure such as documents or key-value pairs.

-• NoSQL: A class of databases that are designed to handle large amounts of unstructured data.
+• NoSQL database: A class of databases that are designed to handle large amounts of unstructured data.

 • Relational database: A database that stores data in tables with rows and columns, and uses relationships between tables to retrieve data.